Section I – Define query population (upper left panel)

 Step 2: Choose a range of data years

 Use the slider bar to specify the range of years for your query.
-The default selection is 2015 to 2018.
+The default selection is most recent year.
+The button can be dragged to encompass multiple years.
 Drag the round button left and right to change the start and end year for your query population.

 Step 3: Choose age

 Use the five radio buttons to choose patient age ranges for your query.
 By default the range is all ages.
 Click on “0-17” to choose the pediatric population, or click “18+” or “65+.”
 Use the last radio button to choose a specific age group.
 Click on the drop-down arrow and choose from the drop-down list.
-You can choose one or multiple age groups, or click “Select All” to include all age groups and click “Deselect All” to clear your selection.
+You can choose one or multiple age groups, or click “Select All” to include all age groups.
+Click “Deselect All” to clear your selection.

 Step 4: Choose sex

-Choose the sex of your query population using the three checkboxes.
-Default is both sexes and unknown.
+Choose the sex of your query population using the two checkboxes.
+Default is both female and male.

 Step 5: Choose race

 Use the drop-down menu to choose races for your population.
 Click on “Select All” or “Deselect All” to choose all races or deselect all races.
-You can choose multiple races.
+You can choose more than one race category.

 Step 6: Choose ethnicity

-You can choose ethnicity for your population using these three checkboxes.
+Use the three checkboxes to choose ethnicity for your population.
 Default is all ethnicities and unknown.